Venafi/vcert/README-PLAYBOOK.md

 # VCert Playbook

 VCert Playbook functionality solves the "last mile" problem.
 VCert has historically done a great job fetching certificates, but getting those certificates installed in the right location usually required custom scripting.
 The Playbook functionality addresses this use case natively.

-> Throughout this article, we use _TLS Protect Datacenter (TLSPDC)_ to refer to Trust Protection Platform and _TLS Protect Cloud (TLSPC)_ to refer to Venafi as a Service.
+> Throughout this article, we use _TLS Protect Datacenter (TLSPDC)_ to refer to Trust Protection Platform and
+> _TLS Protect Cloud (TLSPC)_ to refer to Venafi Control Plane.

 ## Key features of VCert playbook

 - **Simplified commands**: With VCert Playbook, you can avoid long command-line arguments.
 Instead, use playbook YAML files with VCert to enhance automation and maintenance ease.

 - **Flexible certificate placement**: You can designate where to place the certificate and the format in which you want it once received from Venafi.
 VCert Playbook supports common keystore formats like PEM, JKS, PKCS#12, accommodating folder locations and the Windows CAPI store.

 - **Post-installation actions**: Specify any actions that must be carried out after the certificate is installed.
 This includes restarting services like Apache or Nginx, or running any other scripts needed once the certificate is in the right location.

 - **Smart certificate renewals**: VCert Playbook checks if a certificate already exists and whether it's due for renewal before requesting a new one.
 This functionality lets you run a script regularly without unnecessarily renewing certificates.

 - **Compatibility**: VCert Playbook works seamlessly with the three Venafi platforms: TLS Protect Cloud, TLS Protect Datacenter, and Firefly, ensuring it fits your particular environment.

 ## Example use cases

 - **Automated certificate renewal**: You can set renewal parameters to have VCert automatically renew certificates before expiration.
 This approach assumes that VCert is part of a daily cronjob or is executed routinely through other automation methods.
 By default, renewal occurs at 10% of the remaining certificate lifetime.

 - **Effortless API access updates**: When using TLS Protect Datacenter, VCert will automatically update API access and refresh tokens within the playbook.
 This feature ensures continuous operation without manual intervention.
 It leverages a refresh token to acquire a new access token when needed, an approach that's particularly effective when paired with a long-lasting refresh/grant token and a short-lived access token, such as a 3-year refresh token and a 1-hour access token.

 ## Getting started
 VCert Playbook functionality is invoked using the `vcert run` command.